3 Big Lessons from a Four-Time Agency Owner

 - What are your overall goals?

 - Do you want to lead?
 Create?
 Work independently?

 We agree that hiring based on culture fit is more important than hiring based on talent.
 Specific skills are teachable, but matches of personality, values, and beliefs must be present from the start.
 William quoted a statistic that something like a mere 13% of people are engaged in their job.
-You need your agency team to reflect the 13%, not the remaining 87%.
+You need your digital agency team to reflect the 13%, not the remaining 87%.

 Lesson #3 – Bringing on an Agency Business Partner

 I often advise people against bringing in a partner.
 As I say, “you either know the bad partner or you are the bad partner.”
 After about one year, I brought in a partner to my digital agency.
 And, over the years, William says he’s had great partners along the way in each of his agencies.
 But he too advises against it now that he’s been through a variety of scenarios.

 There are a few misconceptions about bringing on a business partner:

 1- You need a partner in order to convince clients to work with you.